 Try to do some experimentation and see what works.
 For example, if you’re traveling and can’t find decent food at the airport: fast!

 Here are just a few important factors to keep in mind:

-- Physical activity level.
-If you’re active, it can be tough to give it your all during workouts at the end of long fasts (like Eat Stop Eat and the Warrior Diet).
+- Your Level of Physical Activity.
+If you’re active, it can be tough to give it your all during workouts at the end of long fasts.
 But if you can work out in a fasted state, do it!
-It increases your insulin sensitivity even more (4).
-You just might have an easier time doing it at the end of shorter fasts (Leangains style) than the others.
+It increases your insulin sensitivity even more.
+(4) You just might have an easier time doing it at the end of shorter fasts (Leangains style) than the others.

-- Work schedule.
+- Your Work Schedule.
 Intense, demanding jobs are perfect opportunities to fast.
-Your cognitive performance won’t decline if you don’t eat for 24 hours (5).
-Instead of taking a lunch, you could fast and leave work earlier or rack up extra time off.
+Your cognitive performance won’t decline if you don’t eat for 24 hours.
+(5) Instead of taking a lunch break, you could fast and leave work earlier or rack up extra time off.
 If you don’t know when you’ll come home each night, you could set your feeding time between breakfast and lunch—then just roll dinner into your fasts instead of worrying about cooking a meal when you get home late.

-- Social/family obligations.
+- Your Social/Family Obligations.
 You probably don’t want to be sitting at the table twiddling your thumbs while your family and friends eat.
 Avoid this by aligning your fasting times with: 1) when you sleep, and 2) when you eat alone.
-I found skipping breakfast works perfectly for me; I tended to have that meal alone anyway.
+Skipping breakfast might be easier than foregoing dinner.
 A daily intermittent fast like Leangains (with longer feeding periods) might be better if you eat a lot of meals with coworkers and family.

 Finally, don’t stress over following any of the methods above (or the one you create) perfectly.
 That will just stress you out; it does more harm than good.

 There isn’t a “best” way to do intermittent fasting.
 The only thing that matters is finding a method you can stick to without relying on pure willpower.